dbt-labs/docs.getdbt.com/docs/create-a-project.md

 ---
 title: Create a project
 ---
+Now that we've set up our environment, we can create a project!

 The process of creating a project is where the workflow differs the most between dbt Cloud and dbt CLI workflows.